scoheb/release-service-catalog/pipelines/managed/release-to-github/README.md

 ## Changes in 4.6.0
 * Pass taskGitUrl and taskGitRevision to extract-binaries-from-image task
 * Pass taskGitUrl and taskGitRevision to base64-encode-checksum task
+* Pass taskGitUrl and taskGitRevision to create-github-release task

 ## Changes in 4.5.0
 * The `sign-base64-blob` task is now passed the `taskGitUrl` and `taskGitRevision` parameters